 The Upper School is a good place to be, characterised by a positive atmosphere and good relationships.
 We aim to create a relaxed but disciplined environment in which our students can grow and learn without fear, anxiety or undue negative peer pressure.
 We aim to fully prepare our students for their lives beyond school whether in further education or the world of work.

-An essential component of our discipling of young people has been the opportunity to go on missions trips.
+An essential component of our discipling of young people has been the opportunity to go on mission trips.
 While many schools offer ski-ing or sports tours we encourage our students to go on trips with a view to serving others both at home and abroad.
 This is something we have consistently done over many years.

 Upper school students enjoy opportunities to serve at school by helping in Primary classes, doing site maintenance, serving at staff socials or participating in fund raising events.